Efficient Prior Sensitivity and Tipping-point Analysis for Medical Research: Revisiting Sampling Importance Resampling: Applications

-To evaluate the computational efficiency achieved by the SIR algorithm, we consider 54 candidate combinations: 18 values of $a_0$ ranging from 0.5 to 9 in increments of 0.5, and 3 values of $a_1$, that is, 1.0, 1.5, and 2.0.
-As a comparator, we use an approach in which MCMC is re-fitted for each combination of $a_0$ and $a_1$.
-In the SIR approach, $a_0 = a_1=1.0$ is set as the base prior.
-Posterior samples of the pooled OR are then obtained for each candidate combination via the SIR algorithm.
-Posterior sampling is implemented using the \texttt{jarbes} package, which is built on the JAGS software.
-For the MCMC re-fit approach, we run four parallel MCMC chains with 220,000 iterations each, discarding the first 20,000 as burn-in and retaining every fifth sample post burn-in to thin the chain.
-For the single MCMC for the base prior in the SIR approach, we also run four parallel MCMC chains, each with 320,000 iterations.
-The other settings are the same as those used for the MCMC re-fit approach.
-In the SIR approach, the length of resampling is set to be 0.8 times the number of posterior samples.
+To evaluate the computational efficiency achieved by the SIR algorithm, we considered 54 candidate prior specifications comprising 18 values of $a_0$, ranging from 0.5 to 9.0 in increments of 0.5, and three values of $a_1$, namely, 1.0, 1.5, and 2.0.
+As a comparator, we re-fitted the model using MCMC for each combination of $a_0$ and $a_1$.
+In the SIR approach, the uniform prior $\pi^{\text{B}} \sim \mathrm{Beta}(1,1)$, corresponding to $a_0 = a_1 = 1.0$, was used as the base prior because it provides a relatively diffuse reference distribution over $(0,1)$.
+Posterior samples of the pooled OR were then obtained for each alternative prior specification using the SIR algorithm.
+Posterior sampling was performed using the \texttt{jarbes} package, which is built on JAGS.
+For each MCMC re-fit, we ran four parallel chains with 220,000 iterations each, discarded the first 20,000 iterations as burn-in, and retained every fifth post-burn-in draw.
+For the single MCMC fit under the base prior in the SIR approach, we ran four parallel chains with 320,000 iterations each, discarded the first 20,000 iterations as burn-in, and retained every fifth post-burn-in draw.
+The remaining sampling settings were the same as those used for the MCMC re-fit approach.
+For each alternative prior specification, we generated an equally weighted posterior sample by multinomial resampling according to the normalized importance weights.
+The resample size was set to $M^\dagger=0.8M$, where $M$ denotes the number of posterior draws obtained under the base prior.

 Figure \ref{case2} (left) shows the posterior mean and 95\% credible interval of the pooled OR as a function of the combination of $a_0$ and $a_1$ for both the MCMC re-fit and SIR approaches.
-Overall, no substantial differences are observed between the two approaches, although the credible intervals obtained using the SIR approach are occasionally slightly narrower.
-Computation times are 295.6 minutes for MCMC re-fit and 8.6 minutes for the SIR approach, demonstrating a substantial reduction in computational burden.
-Figure \ref{case2} (right) shows the ESS of the importance weights as a function of the combination of $a_0$ and $a_1$ for both the MCMC re-fit and SIR approaches.
-The ESS is 240,000 at the base prior ($a_0 = a_1=1.0$) and decreases as $a_0$ decreases.
-This decline is expected, given the decreasing overlap between the base and alternative priors.
-When $a_0 = 9.0$ and $a_1 = 1.0$, the ESS reaches its lowest value of 22,510.
+Overall, the posterior means and credible intervals obtained using the two approaches were similar.
+Minor differences in the interval limits were observed for some prior specifications, which may reflect Monte Carlo variability arising from both MCMC sampling and the resampling step.
+Computation times were 295.6 minutes for the complete set of 54 MCMC re-fits and 8.6 minutes for the SIR approach, including the single base-prior MCMC fit and the subsequent reweighting and resampling over all candidate prior specifications.